 The firm was selected by Lord Alan Sugar to represent Amstrad in the eighties and soon became responsible for media handling of all Lord Sugar's business and charitable activities.
 For 21 years, Nick Hewer played an integral part within Amstrad's management structure.
 He also built up a long and impressive client list, including the Secretariat of HH the Aga Khan and the wife of the ruler of Dubai, the late Sheikh Maktoum.

-After selling the business, Nick retired early to his house in south west France; but having become firm friends with Alan Sugar, he was called back to help negotiate with the producers of The Apprentice.
+After selling the business in 1998, Hewer retired early to his house in south west France; but having become firm friends with Alan Sugar, he was called back to help negotiate with the producers of The Apprentice.
 The tables were turned when Alan Sugar persuaded Nick to take an on screen role and promised to negotiate his fees.
 "I fought hard against it", he says, "but he cajoled me - in a muscular sort of way”.
 Nick Hewer and his original opposite number Margaret Mountford became surprising stars of the hit reality show.

 As a patron of Hope and Homes for Children, Nick Hewer helps promote this British charity.
 He has worked for them in Romania, Rwanda and will visit Sierra Leone this summer.
 He has a home in France where he indulges his other passion, for old tractors.